If you’ve recently been made redundant, it’s important to understand how you’ll be taxed so you can make the most of your redundancy payment.

 Things you should know

-• This page is intended to provide general information only and does not take into account your individual objectives, financial situation or needs.
-Taxation considerations are general and based on present taxation laws and may be subject to change.
-You should seek independent, professional tax advice before making any decision based on this information.
+This page is intended to provide general information only and does not take into account your individual objectives, financial situation or needs.
+The above information is not tax advice.
+Taxation laws are complex and subject to change.
+Commonwealth Bank does not provide tax (financial) advice under the Tax Agent Services Act 2009 (Cth).
+You should consider seeking independent tax advice from a registered tax agent, accountant or adviser before you make any decisions based on this information.